FctsFxns/schultzen-web/_works/do-nothing-the-concept.md

 ---
 title: DO nothing, the concept of ZEN
-categories: Projects Cinematic Performatic Video Sound Collage
+categories: Projects Video Sound
 intro: TANDEM work with “NU”
 featured_image: /media/images/sample.jpg

 published: false
-date:  2014-12-31 00:00:00 +0100
+date:  2014-07-20 00:00:00 +0100
 ---

-@todo
+The first of an ongoing study on doing nothing together with Daniel Canet, my partner.
+We did quite bad.
+But still concluded and registered our aim in this presentation.
+A study on observation.